White Gold: More or Less Valuable than Yellow Gold?

-This question comes up frequently, at parties and at online Q&A sites.
+This question comes up frequently, at estate sales and at online Q&A sites.
 The answer is simple: absolutely not.
 Karat for karat white gold and yellow gold have exactly the same gold content and therefore exactly the same value.

 The other metals added to gold to make an alloy affect various properties of the metal, including the colour.
 To make a white gold we add either nickel or palladium.
 Nickel is more common in North America and produces quite a bright white gold that is very hard and very useful for work like setting stones because it is highly resistant to bending and therefore dropping the stone!
 In Europe it is more common to use palladium as the alloy to make a white gold.
 Palladium produces a softer white that looks “grey” to the North American eye.
 For this reason jewellery made with a palladium white gold is often “colour plated” with another metal, rhodium, to give it a bright finish more pleasing to North American taste.